Toggle menu

 Display a public notice

-On the day you apply, you will also need to display a public notice in a prominent position next to the highway.
+On the day you apply, you must display a public notice in a prominent position next to the highway.

 Supporting documents to accompany your application